Viasat/halite/doc/jadeite/halite_err-id-reference-j.md

 ---
 ### <a name="h-err/spec-threw"></a>h-err/spec-threw

-An explicit invocation of the 'error' operation was encountered in a spec.
+This error can occur in two situations.
+First, it occurs from an explicit invocation of the 'error' operation was encountered in a spec.
 This indicates that the spec author considers it not possible to proceed in the encountered situation.
 See the error string in the exception detail for details.
+Second, this error is produced when a spec if being type checked at runtime.

 #### Error message template: